<

 Nutrition

 Enough food for your planned hike plus one full day emergency ration.
 High-calorie, non-perishable backup: energy bars, nuts, dried fruit.
-The emergency food lives at the bottom of your pack untouched until needed.
+Emergency food lives at the bottom of your pack untouched until needed.

 200-250 cal/hr + 600-cal emergency